sajya/Lucene/README.md

 ## Introduction

-**Sajya lucene** is a general purpose text search engine written entirely in PHP 5.
+**Sajya lucene** is a general purpose text search engine written entirely in PHP.
 Since it stores its index on the filesystem and does not require a database server, it can add search capabilities to almost any PHP-driven website.

 ###### Supports the following features: